Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-SharedPointer.md

 The Shared Count is the technique used by the [`std::shared_ptr`](https://en.cppreference.com/w/cpp/memory/shared_ptr), though the standard version stores slightly more than the count to try to improve efficiency (see [`std::make_shared`](https://en.cppreference.com/w/cpp/memory/shared_ptr/make_shared)).

-The main mistake I see from beginners is not using dynamically allocated counter (i.e., they keep the counter in the SP object).
+The main mistake I see from beginners is not using a dynamically allocated counter (i.e., they keep the counter in the SP object).
 You **must** dynamically allocate memory for the counter so that it can be shared by all SP instances (you can not tell how many there will be or the order in which they will be deleted).

 You must also serialize access to this counter to ensure the count is correctly maintained in a threaded environment.
 In the first version, I will only consider single-threaded environments for simplicity, so synchronization is unnecessary.